need-a-doctor/need-a-doctor-web-client-admin/README.md

-Web client administrators of clinics
+Web client for administrators of clinics